And you need to spend any serious time with the Rush Limbaugh program and the excellence in broadcasting network.

 And it just means it's a challenge that we have.

-But when you say how are we going to get the kids back, we're gonna well th th these you know if if if we're unable to do it, the cyclical nature of generation evolvement will handle it.
+You know, if we're unable to do it, the cyclical nature of generation evolvement will handle it.

-There's gonna be a generation of kids that grow up is simply going to reject the values of their parents and their grandparents if they become too destructive.
+At some point, if not Gen X or Gen Y or whatever the current crop of crumb crunchers out there is called as a generation, at some point, and this has happened throughout American history and perhaps even human history, there's going to be a generation of kids that grow up is simply going to reject the values of their parents and their grandparents if they become too destructive.

-This is I mean, we had the Puritans, we had we had we had all kinds of the uh the stifling of uh of a number of different freedoms throughout the history of the country, and and at some point it regenerates and refreshes itself.
+We had all kinds of the stifling of a number of different freedoms throughout the history of the country.

-That's a whole nother thing.
+That's a whole other thing.

-Uh thanks for the call, we'll be back in a sec.
+We'll be back in a sec.

-Maybe she maybe her vision is doom.
+Maybe her vision is doom.

 We're losing the kids.

-How are we gonna get them back?
+How are we going to get them back?

 And my dilemma is there are times I feel the same way.

-Uh and sometimes when you want to issue a call to arms to people, sometimes if you do it right, portraying the worst vision possible can motivate people to wake up.
+And sometimes when you want to issue a call to arms to people, sometimes if you do it right, portraying the worst vision possible can motivate people to wake up.

 And sometimes, you know, it's really not that bad.

-Uh cite reasons for optimism, people relax a little bit.
+People relax a little bit.

-You know, because I don't I don't think that we're facing the apocalypse.
+Because I don't think that we're facing the apocalypse.

-I don't I don't think the country is doomed.
+I don't think the country is doomed.

-And I don't like to present uh news that is artificially false, designed to instill hope that is not real, because that would be cruel.
+And I don't like to present news that is artificially false, designed to instill hope that is not real, because that would be cruel.

 So that can be good or bad.